ministryofjustice/hmpps-accredited-programmes-ui/.github/PULL_REQUEST_TEMPLATE.md

 ## Post-merge checklist

+- [ ] This adds or extends a feature...
-- [ ] Have you written an end-to-end test for the happy path in the [Accredited Programmes E2E repo](https://github.com/ministryofjustice/hmpps-accredited-programmes-e2e) (if necessary)?
+  - [ ] ... and I have written or updated an end-to-end test for the happy path in the [Accredited Programmes E2E repo](https://github.com/ministryofjustice/hmpps-accredited-programmes-e2e)